Depression and Schema Therapy

 The development of schema therapy as a means of coping with emotional distress is often hailed as a breakthrough in the therapy of depression.
 It emphasizes the importance of change and a healthy relationship with a therapist.
 The therapy focuses on coping skills, emotional needs, and the impact of past childhood experiences on the individual.

-Treatment for emotional deprivation
+Treatment for Emotional Deprivation

 People suffering from emotional deprivation often do not know they have the problem.
 They may feel that their feelings are not important or that no one cares.
 However, they are actually suffering from a schema.